Back to: Design Patterns in C# With Real-Time Examples

 At the moment, you will get the following compilation error.
 Error CS0122 ‘Singleton.Singleton()’ is inaccessible due to its protection level

-The above error is because of our private constructor in the Singleton class.
-You might be thinking that as we have a private constructor within the class, it is impossible to derive this class, so why do we need to apply the sealed keyword to the Singleton class?
+The above error is caused by our private constructor in the Singleton class.
+You might think that since we have a private constructor within the class, it is impossible to derive this class, so why do we need to apply the sealed keyword to it?

 Let’s move the DerivedSingleton class inside the Singleton class.
 When we move the DerivedSingleton class within the main Singleton class, it becomes a nested or child class of the main Singleton class, as shown below.